commonsense/conceptnet-numberbatch/README.md

 We would like to change this, but it requires finding good source data for ConceptNet in these under-represented languages.

-These vocabulary sizes were last updated for ConceptNet Numberbatch 17.02, but they should not have changed significantly in 17.04.
+These vocabulary sizes were last updated for ConceptNet Numberbatch 17.02.

 | code | language                      | vocab size |
 |:-----|:------------------------------|-----------:|